tmfg/digitraffic/pages/lam-en.md

 [`https://tie.digitraffic.fi/ui/tms/history/`](https://tie.digitraffic.fi/ui/tms/history/){:target="_blank"}

-- **Available data**: statistics of traffic volumes is available since 2010, average speeds since 2020 and raw data since December 2021.
+- **Coverage**: traffic volume data is available since 2010 and speed data since 2020.
+File-based raw data is available since December 2021.
+Original hourly observations can be viewed using the form search (Raw data observations) for the preceding two weeks.
 - **Updating and reliability of traffic volumes**: yesterday’s data is updated each day usually between 8:00 and 9:00.
 If there are deviations in traffic volumes this subset of data is updated usually within a couple of days.